 You can also scar down the design and make an igloo for a pet.I made this mini cardboard igloo for my brothers cat.

 The igloo is sooooo easy to make and doesn't take much time at all.
 And if you live in Melbourne (Australia) and you can get to the Reverse Art Truck they have heaps of these cardboard strips.
 I picked what I needed up with spare change.
-However I dare you to walk out of there with
+However I dare you to walk out of there with just the cardboard strips.

 You'll need: